 - To verify your identity, we may share your identity information to a credit reporting body or other document verification service to check that information with the relevant issuer or official record holder (for example, to check your driver licence with VicRoads or other state road authority).

 - To help manage your repayment arrangements, we regularly report to each creditor on the payments you have made to us for distribution to that creditor.

 - To store and archive our client files, we share your information with a third-party cloud storage provider.

-We will only use or share your information for other purposes where we have your consent to do so, or where required or authorised by law.
+We will only use or share your information with your consent or as authorised by law.

 5. Security of Personal Information

 It is important to us that your information is kept secure.
-We take reasonable steps to make sure your information is protected from being lost, misused, shared or accessed in an unauthorised way.
+We take reasonable steps to make sure your information is protected from misuse, loss, interference or unauthorised access, modification or disclosure.

 When we no longer need your information for the purpose for which we have collected it, we will take reasonable steps to destroy or permanently de-identify it.
 However, most of the information is stored in client files which we keep for a minimum of 7 years.